Learning to infer in recurrent biological networks: Discussion

 \section{Discussion}

+We have proposed that an adversarial algorithm could provide the missing link between a widely hypothesized computational goal of learning and its implementation in neural systems.
+The algorithm is compatible with the brain's stochasticity, recurrence, and multilevel architecture, and many of its requirements have already been observed.
+Several further predictions of the hypothesis are testable with today's technology.

-If variational inference acts as the sensory cortex's learning objective, or at least some part of it, the cortex could learn the inference connections with an adversarial strategy.
-It requires a wake-sleep discriminator, which has the simple objective of increasing its output during a stage of sleep and decreasing its output during wake.
-This objective is easier to learn for a biological area than directly estimating the variational free energy of the entire sensory cortex, as would be required if this strategy were not used \citep{mnih2014neural,rezende2014bio}.
-This adversarial concept may help to understand the role of acetycholine in learning, pending further experiments.
+A central prediction is that the brain meta-learns an objective for sensory learning in the form of a discriminator.
+This discriminator learns by trying to increase activity during a stage of sleep and decrease activity during wake, or alternatively in the two phases of a fast oscillation.
+This approximate objective is arguably easier to construct for biological areas than directly estimating the variational free energy of the entire sensory cortex, as would be required if meta-learning were not used \citep{rezende2014bio}.

-Our experiments showed that Adversarial Wake-Sleep works to some degree but still falls far short of benchmarks in generative modeling.
-Other features of real cortical networks beyond divisive normalization may be required to stabilize the algorithm to competitive levels.
-We found one way to improve Adversarial Wake-Sleep was to re-use the inference network as a discriminator on inputs.
-We are agnostic as to whether biology takes this particular strategy, but note that it at least requires no additional architecture beyond a linear readout.
-This change is also consistent with a recent proposal that human perception corresponds to the processing of a discriminator \citep{gershman2019generative}.
-However, we are not aware of any biological evidence that this fix is one that the cortex uses.

-Our model of sensory learning is abstract.
-In addition to the usual differences between ANNs and biological neurons, we have not attempted to include any of the great amount that is known about sleep, the role of hippocampus in sensory learning, or a number of other potentially relevant systems.
+As a model of sensory learning, our hypothesis inherits the limitations of the broader computational goal.
+The strategy of Bayesian inference over a generative model is under-specified as a complete learning objective because it makes no reference to what subsets of information should be represented by higher sensory areas, or in what form.
+Learning good representations requires priors over appropriate responses or learned cognitive goals, perhaps embedded in the architecture.
+The algorithm we propose must act over a supplied architecture and set of priors.

+While we have advocated here for variational Bayesian inference over vectors of neural activity, it is worth mentioning that the brain may perform Bayesian inference through other strategies such as particle filtering \citep{lee2003hierarchical} or loopy belief propagation \citep{raju2016inference}.
+The brain may also infer and generate probability distributions \textit{implied} by the activity of neurons \citep{vertes2018flexible}.